confinlay/confinlay.github.io/src/content/projects/thesis-final-plan/index.md

 We can then gradually adjust the weights $\alpha_i$ to explore the latent space during our optimisation.

 <aside>
-‼️

  This ties in quite interestingly with the concept of ***prototypes*** from XAI.
 Here, the saved latent embeddings are the prototypes from the training set, and the $\alpha$ values at the end of the optimisation represent the importance of each prototype for reducing uncertainty.
 In other words, if $\alpha$ for a particular embedding is strong, the message is “be more like this data point to reduce uncertainty”.
  - This doesn’t even require generative capacity.
  - You could encourage sparsity and penalise distance from the original point, encouraging the selection of 1 or 2 prototypes.

 </aside>

-### (b) The latent distribution of the classifier
+### The latent distribution of the classifier

 The paper “On The Distribution of Penultimate Activations of Classification Networks”[^6] shows that the activations in the penultimate layer of a classifier approximately follow a vMF distribution (seen below) when the network is trained with cross-entropy loss.
 The paper provides some applications for this observation which are not relevant to this dissertation, but it will be a useful paper to turn to when seeking to theoretically understand the latent space we are exploring.